tvvignesh/howtographql/content/backend/graphql-ts/0-introduction.md

 ---
 title: Introduction
-pageTitle: 'Building a GraphQL Server with Node.js, Fastify, Typescript, GraphQL Helix, Envelop & Prisma'
+pageTitle: 'Building a GraphQL Server with graphql-ez using Node.js, Fastify, Typescript, GraphQL Helix, Envelop & Prisma'
 description:
-  'Learn how to build a GraphQL server with Fastify, graphql-helix, Node.js, Typescript, Envelop & Prisma'
+  'Learn how to build a GraphQL server with graphql-ez, Fastify, graphql-helix, Node.js, Typescript, Envelop & Prisma'
 question: What is GraphiQL?
 answers:
   [